 There are many different kinds of RV battery monitors on the market, most of which can be installed aftermarket into your RV battery system.
 Most modern RV battery monitors include an LCD display that reads out all the critical data about your RV battery, as well as other newfangled upgrades.

-For example, the Victron Battery Monitor includes a temperature sensor as well, and it’s Bluetooth compatible so you can track the state of your RV batteries by smart phone.
+For example, the Victron Battery Monitor includes a temperature sensor as well, and it’s Bluetooth compatible so you can track the state of your RV batteries by smartphone.
 But a battery monitor doesn’t have to be fancy or expensive to be accurate.
-You could also purchase the simple AiLi battery monitor for less than $40.
+You could also purchase the simple AiLi battery monitor for less than $45.
 It won’t send updates to your phone, but it does make checking your battery’s status as simple as a quick glance!

 5. RV Battery Charging